The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: Introduction

 The map $\psi$ sends

 We show that $\psi$ sends $\Omega$ to

 We remark that for the above results some parts are easier to prove than others.
-It is relatively easy to show that $\psi$ exists as an algebra homomorphism.
-Indeed this existence essentially follows from \cite[Theorem 5.2]{dahater}, although in our formal argument we take another approach which quickly yields the result from first principles.
+It is relatively easy to show that~$\psi$ exists as an algebra homomorphism.
+Indeed this existence essentially follows from~\cite[Theorem~5.2]{dahater}, although in our formal argument we take another approach which quickly yields the result from f\/irst principles.
 We found it relatively hard to show that $\psi$ is injective; indeed this argument takes up the majority of the paper.
-To establish injectivity we display a basis for $\hat H_q$, and use it to show that $\psi$ sends the basis (\ref{eq:introbase}) to a linearly independent set.
-Adapting \cite[Theorem~2.6]{ion}, \cite[Lemma~4.2]{dahater} we show how the Artin braid group $B_3$ acts on $\hat H_q$ as a group of automorphisms.
-The group $B_3$ is a homomorphic preimage of ${\rm {PSL}}_2(\Z)$, and we mentioned earlier that ${\rm {PSL}}_2(\Z)$ acts on $\Delta_q$ as a group of automorphisms.
-Pulling back this ${\rm {PSL}}_2(\Z)$ action we get a $B_3$ action on $\Delta_q$ as a group of automorphisms.
-We show that $\psi$ commutes with the $B_3$ actions for $\Delta_q$ and $\hat H_q$.
-Now consider the image of $\Delta_q$ under $\psi$.
-We show that the subalgebra $\lbrace h \in \hat H_q|t_0 h = h t_0\rbrace$ is generated by this image together with $t_0$ and $\lbrace t_i+t^{-1}_i\rbrace_{i=1}^3$.
-For this subalgebra we give a presentation by generators and relations.
-This presentation amounts to a $q$-analog of \cite[Theorem 2.1]{oblomkov} and a universal analog of \cite[Corollary~6.3]{Koo1}, \cite[Theorem~5.1]{Koo2}.
-Under the assumption that $q$ is not a root of unity, we show that $Z(\hat H_q)$ is generated by $\lbrace t_i+t^{-1}_i\rbrace_{i=0}^3$ and that $Z(\hat H_q)$ is isomorphic to a polynomial algebra in four variables.
+To establish injectivity we display a~basis for~$\hat H_q$, and use it to show that~$\psi$ sends the basis~\eqref{eq:introbase} to a~linearly independent set.
+Adapting~\cite[Theorem~2.6]{ion},~\cite[Lemma~4.2]{dahater} we show how the Artin braid group~$B_3$ acts on~$\hat H_q$ as a~group of automorphisms.
+The group $B_3$ is a~homomorphic preimage of~${\rm{PSL}}_2(\mathbb Z)$, and we mentioned earlier that ${\rm{PSL}}_2(\mathbb Z)$ acts on~$\Delta_q$ as a~group of automorphisms.
+Pulling back this ${\rm{PSL}}_2(\mathbb Z)$ action we get a~$B_3$ action on~$\Delta_q$ as a~group of automorphisms.
+We show that~$\psi$ commutes with the~$B_3$ actions for~$\Delta_q$ and~$\hat H_q$.
+Now consider the image of~$\Delta_q$ under~$\psi$.
+Adapting~\cite[Theorem~5.1]{Koo2} we show that the subalgebra $\lbrace h\in\hat H_q|t_0h=h t_0\rbrace$ is generated by this image together with~$t_0$ and $\lbrace t_i+t^{-1}_i\rbrace_{i=1}^3$.
+For this subalgebra we give a~presentation by generators and relations.
+Roughly speaking, this presentation amounts to a~$q$-analog of~\cite[Theorem~2.1]{oblomkov} and a~universal analog of~\cite[Def\/inition~6.1, Corollary~6.3]{Koo1}.
+Under the assumption that $q$ is not a~root of unity, we show that~$Z(\hat H_q)$ is generated by $\lbrace t_i+t^{-1}_i\rbrace_{i=0}^3$ and that~$Z(\hat H_q)$ is isomorphic to a~polynomial algebra in four variables.
+Roughly speaking, this is a~universal analog of~\cite[Theorem~5.3]{Koo2}.